FurryCoders/FAAPI/README.md

 `__init__(sub_figure: bs4.element.Tag)`

 `SubPartial` init needs a figure tag taken from a parsed page.
-This tag is not saved in the submission object.
+The tag is saved in instance variable of the same name.

 ### Methods

-* `parse_figure_tag(figure_tag: bs4.element.Tag)`<br>
+* `parse_figure_tag()`<br>
-Takes a figure tag from a parsed page and parses it for information.
+Parses the stored submission figure tag for information.

 ## Sub